inoejj/PCR-data-cleaning/README.md

 # PCR data into csv

-A simple script to consolidate the whole PCR output data in .txt format into a cleaner and readable .csv file for data analysis.
+A simple script to consolidate the whole PCR(96wells) output data in .txt format into a cleaner and readable .csv file for data analysis.

 # Tutorial